Traveling Wilburys The

 When a knee injury forced Kalmar to abandon the stage he took it up songwriting full-time.
 Although he and Ruby wrote with different partners, they both recognized that there was a special quality to their work together and became a lifelong team.
 When Kalmar died in 1947 Ruby lost his inspiration for composing and produced very little work after that.

-Leander first met with success in the 1960s as arranger and producer for the Drifters (Under The Boardwalk), Marianne Faithfull (As Tears Go By, Come and Stay With Me and This Little Bird) and Billy Fury (It's Only Make Believe).
+Leander first met with success in the 1960s as an arranger and producer for The Drifters (Under The Boardwalk), Marianne Faithfull (As Tears Go By, Come And Stay With Me and This Little Bird) and Billy Fury (It's Only Make Believe).
 Perhaps his finest moment as an arranger was his score for The Beatles' She's Leaving Home, one of the best tracks on the album Sergeant Pepper's Lonely Hearts Club Band.

 The 1960s also brought Leander success as a songwriter, with hits for Paul Jones (High Time and I've Been A Bad, Bad Boy), Peter and Gordon (Lady Godiva) and Vanity Fare (Early In The Morning).

 Lyn Paul recorded the Lennon / McCartney classic Here, There And Everywhere with The Nocturnes (1968) and with the New Seekers.
 The song was originally recorded by The Beatles on their 1966 album Revolver.
 Although it has remained one of their most popular songs (covered by the likes of Petula Clark, José Feliciano and Andy Williams and even re-recorded by Paul McCartney for his album and film Give My Regards To Broadstreet), the only artist (to date) to have had a hit single with it is Emmylou Harris (UK number 30 / US number 65, 1976).